leonj1/graphiti/examples/knowledgebase/README.md

 - Clears any existing data in the graph database
 - Parses the text file (examples/wizard_of_oz/woo.txt) into manageable chunks
 - Ingests each chunk as an episode in the knowledge graph
+- Displays progress bars to track the ingestion process in real-time

 ### 2. Querying the Knowledge Base